alpha-wolf-jin/AAP-Builder/README.md

 The comand 'ansible-builder' will create directory 'context'.
 The 'Containerfile' file will be under 'context', which is used for 'podman build...'.

-So we need to mv the 'projects' to 'context' which 'Containerfile' file stay.
+**Move the 'projects' to 'context' which 'Containerfile' file stay.**

 ```
 [root@aap-ctrl-01 AAP-Builder-TroubleShoot]# mv projects context